Introduction to Gas Furnaces

 But the problem is that many times, with older furnaces, the carbon monoxide makes its way into the home, and can lead to harmful carbon monoxide poisoning.
 This leads to hundreds of illnesses and even fatalities every year.
 The presence of a pilot light can also indicate an outdated system that may be more prone to such risks.

 The best way to avoid this problem is to ensure that you stay on top of your annual furnace maintenance appointments.
 If you haven’t scheduled a furnace tune-up in the last year, now is the perfect time to give us a call!
 Regular maintenance can help you determine if it’s time to replace your heater and guide you toward the best system for your needs.
 Be sure to regularly change the air filter to prevent issues and maintain optimal performance.
 Homeowners should also consider the furnace replacement cost when making a decision about repair or replacement.
 After a furnace is replaced, inspections are conducted to ensure compliance with building codes and proper installation.
-Making smart maintenance decisions can help save money by avoiding major repairs or premature replacement.
+Making smart maintenance decisions can help save money by avoiding major repairs or premature replacement, and can also reduce your monthly energy bills.
 Ignoring maintenance can lead to heating problems and costly repairs.
+For urgent repair needs, we offer priority service to ensure you get fast and reliable assistance when you need it most.

 How Your Heat Exchanger Impacts Energy Efficiency